 Other than full and open competition requests typically specify a particular prime contractor.
-FMS partners may also request that specific subcontractors be utilized by the prime contractor.
-Requesting specific subcontractors limits the ability of the DOD to hold prime contractors to performance and cost parameters.
+FMS customers may also request that specific subcontractors be utilized by the prime contractor.
+Requesting specific subcontractors limits the ability of the DoD to hold prime contractors to performance and cost parameters.
 Normally, the prime contractor is responsible for selecting and overseeing subcontractor work to ensure all contract milestones are achieved.
 When an other than full and open competition subcontractor is specified, the prime contractor will be required to use certain subcontractors.
-This removes the prime contractor from certain contract liabilities.
-If the FMS partner chooses to request specific subcontractors, the international partner should be advised of the additional risk, as they would bear the additional costs to correct any issues according to SAMM C6.3.4.4.
+This removes the prime contractor's ability to shift work away from under-performing subcontractors and could relieve the prime contractor from certain contract liabilities.
+If the FMS customer chooses to request specific subcontractors, the purchaser should be advised of the additional risk, as they would bear the additional costs to correct any issues according to SAMM C6.3.4.4.

 Per SAMM C6.3.4.5, approved other than full and open competition requests must be documented in an LOA note.
 The rationale for documenting this approval in the LOA is to ensure compliance with the FAR.
 The fourth FAR exception for noncompetitive procurement permits noncompetitive procurement based on an international agreement.
 For FAR purposes, the LOA is considered to be an international agreement.
-An LOA containing an approved other than full and open competition note permits the USG PCO to initiate a noncompetitive procurement at the international partner's request while remaining in compliance with the FAR.
+An LOA containing an approved other than full and open competition note permits the USG PCO to initiate a noncompetitive procurement at the FMS customer's request while remaining in compliance with the FAR.
 A copy of the accepted LOA containing the other than full and open competition note should be forwarded to the applicable PCO to permit compliance with the FAR 6.3 requirements for noncompetitive procurements.

 An other than full and open competition request may be considered after LOA acceptance.
 The same other than full and open competition review and decision process would occur.
 If approved, the accepted LOA would require an amendment to document the approval.
-If the other than full and open competition request is submitted by an official representative of the international partner known to have equivalent or greater authority than the official who signed the LOA, then the other than full and open competition note can be added to the LOA via a modification.
+If the other than full and open competition request is submitted by an official representative of the customer known to have equivalent or greater authority than the official who signed the LOA, then the other than full and open competition note can be added to the LOA via a modification.
 LOA modifications are unilateral documents that can be immediately implemented upon issuance.

-Foreign Military Sales Other Than Full and Open Competition Without International Partner Request
+Foreign Military Sales Other Than Full and Open Competition Without Customer Request

-Although most FMS other than full and open competition procurements originate with the international partner, noncompetitive procurements can originate unilaterally with the USG.
-In this situation, although the international partner did not have any specific desires for a particular vendor, the USG managers conducting the procurement may determine that the FMS procurement needs to be conducted on a noncompetitive basis.
+Although most FMS other than full and open competition procurements originate with the foreign customer, noncompetitive procurements can originate unilaterally with the USG.
+In this situation, although the FMS customer did not have any specific desires for a particular vendor, the USG managers conducting the procurement may determine that the FMS procurement needs to be conducted on a noncompetitive basis.
 In this case, the USG managers must generate a written justification for the noncompetitive procurement based on one of the other FAR noncompetitive procurement exceptions (i.e., other than the international agreement exception).